-1. With assistance from the Member Resources Supervisor, develop a plan for how the HWs, HEC, and HWC should respond to a variety of health concerns, including medical emergencies.
+1. With assistance from the Member Resources Coordinator, develop a plan for how the HWs, HEC, and HWC should respond to a variety of health concerns, including medical emergencies.

-2. Coordinate with the Member Resources Supervisor to hold First Aid and CPR training for all HWs by Week 4.
+2. Coordinate with the Member Resources Coordinator to hold First Aid and CPR training for all HWs by Week 4.

 3. Maintain stock of safer sex and first aid supplies and distributes supplies to HWs and/or units.